osandov/blktests/CONTRIBUTING.md

-You can contribute to blktests by opening a pull request to the [blktests GitHub repository](https://github.com/osandov/blktests) or by sending patches to the <linux-block@vger.kernel.org> mailing list and Omar Sandoval
+You can contribute to blktests by opening a pull request to the [blktests GitHub repository](https://github.com/osandov/blktests) or by sending patches to the <linux-block@vger.kernel.org> mailing list and Shin'ichiro Kawasaki
-<osandov@fb.com>.
+<shinichiro.kawasaki@wdc.com>.
 If sending patches, please generate the patch with `git
 format-patch --subject-prefix="PATCH blktests"`.
 Consider configuring git to do this for you with `git config --local format.subjectPrefix "PATCH blktests"`.